agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/bulk_actions_modal.md

 # BulkActionsBar Component Creation Prompt

 ## Overview
-Create a `BulkActionsBar.tsx` component for the fieldnotes read-it-later app that provides bulk operations on selected articles, videos, and podcasts.
+Create a `BulkActionsBar.jsx` component for the fieldnotes read-it-later app that provides bulk operations on selected articles, videos, and podcasts.
 This component appears as a fixed bottom toolbar when items are selected, allowing users to perform batch operations efficiently.

 ## Component Location
-`/components/BulkActionsBar.tsx`
+`/components/BulkActionsBar.jsx`

 ## Purpose
 This component provides a context-sensitive action bar for performing bulk operations on multiple content items simultaneously.
 It should handle: